 Danish tenor Adam Frandsen is quickly gaining international attention for a lyric tenor voice that is “shining, effortless, and bursting with energy.”

-Most recent engagements include Shephard (Oedipus Rex) at Malmö Symfoniorkester, Augustin Moser (Die Meitersinger von Nürnberg) at Salzburg Easter Festival, Don Ottavio (Don Giovanni) with Auckland Philharmonia Orchestra, Junge Diener (Elektra) and Narraboth (Salome at the Royal Opera House Covent Garden London.
+Recent and future engagements include Shephard (Oedipus Rex) at Malmö Symfoniorkester, Augustin Moser (Meitersinger von Nürnberg) at Salzburg Easter Festival, Junge Diener (Elektra) and Narraboth (Salome) at Royal Opera House Covent Garden London.

 You can see Adam Frandsen in action at The Trusts Community Foundation Opera in Concert - Mozart's Don Giovanni on Friday 19 July.

 Adam Frandsen's performance is supported by Helen Gaeta